The Battle of Jutland

 Sea War Museum in Denmark

 War memorial outside the museum for the lost marines

-Last year a new museum opened at the west coast of Denmark to make a memorial park for the 9000 British and German navy personal who perished on the last day of May 1916.
-The thunder from the canons were heard at the coast where the museum is placed.
-Findings from the battle is on display together with photos and an animated video of the battle.
+Last year a new museum opened at the west coast of Denmark to make a memorial park for the 9000 British and German navy personal who perishes the previous day of May 1916.
+The thunder from the canons was heard at the coast where the museum is placed.
+Findings from the battle are on display together with photos and an animated video of the fight.

 My husband and I visited the museum this winter.
 From their home page: